 The unique style of this set is like nothing else we have seen within the TCG, which will no doubt make it sought after by collectors and admirers of Digimon Card Game’s art.
 If you would like to learn more about the freelance illustrators that make the game so diverse, check out the links below –

-Pre-orders on the Premium Bandai website have now ended, although some online and local game stores may still be taking orders.
+Pre-orders on the Premium Bandai website have now ended and will release in the coming days and throughout early October, although some online and local game stores may still be taking orders.
 Unfortunately, only people living in the US and Canada could pre-order this item through Premium Bandai, as those are the only places where Premium Bandai ship.
 This has been the case since the Tamer’s Evolution Box, which has led to some collectors having to pay inflated prices to get them elsewhere.
 Do you think it is unfair that Premium Bandai doesn’t cover more regions?

 Mathew Parkes – Ludkins Media